aaronparker/aaronparker.github.io/_posts/2008-08-07-adobe-customisation-wizard-9-available.md

 <img style="border-right: 0px; border-top: 0px; border-left: 0px; border-bottom: 0px" height="416" alt="AdobeCustomisationWizard" src="http://stealthpuppy.com/wp-content/uploads/2008/08/adobecustomisationwizard.png" width="595" border="0" />

 Good news is that this allows you to disable the Adobe Product Improvement Program window that some people have been having trouble disabling.
-I&#8217;m now in the process of updating my post on deploying [Adobe Reader 9](http://stealthpuppy.com/deployment/deploying-adobe-reader-9-for-windows).
+I'm now in the process of updating my post on deploying [Adobe Reader 9](http://stealthpuppy.com/deployment/deploying-adobe-reader-9-for-windows).